diamond

 add runlevels to your application

-Some reasons to use diamond
+Some reasons to use diamond include:

 - Remove downtime while redeploying